 Distance Covered / Elevation Gain / Duration

-The walk starts at 100m above sea level, reaching 1622m at the summit.
 The walk is 15km return from the eastern side.
+It starts at 100m above sea level, reaching 1622m at the summit.

 Expect this walk to take 10 – 12 hours.
 Plan a time to turn around, to ensure safe descent down the mountain.